docker-library/ghost/README.md

 ## Developing Ghost themes locally

-I open sourced [my setup here](https://github.com/firepress-org/ghost-local-dev-in-docker).
+I open-sourced [my setup here](https://github.com/firepress-org/ghost-local-dev-in-docker).
 It’s a workflow to run Ghost locally within a Docker container.
 Once your local paths are defined, it’s enjoyable and easy to work **between many themes**.

 <br>

 ## Random stuff

 **Breaking change**.
-If you still run Ghost 0.11.xx (not recommanded!), be aware of the container's path difference.
+If you still run Ghost 0.11.xx (not recommended!), be aware of the container's path difference.

 ```
 - Ghost 3.x.x is:  /var/lib/ghost/content